-I have seen Airbnb listings, where it says, “closed to city center” but once I searched on google maps, found that the walk would be 25 minutes!
-I mean it’s ok for me if it was once in a blue moon walk but if you must walk that far with no amenities nearby, every time you leave your house, it can be tiring.
+I have seen Airbnb listings, where it says, “closed to city center” but once I searched on google maps, I found that the walk would be 25 minutes!
+I mean it’s ok for me if it was once in a blue moonwalk but if you must walk that far with no amenities nearby, every time you leave your house, it can be tiring.

-So even before you start looking for an Airbnb apartment; ask yourself or whoever is going with you, if staying near grocery store or farmers markets makes sense? so, you can cook meals and reduce expense or perhaps this stay can be around neighborhood with nice restaurants?
+So even before you start looking for an Airbnb apartment; ask yourself or whoever is going with you, if staying near a grocery store or farmers markets makes sense? so, you can cook meals and reduce expenses or perhaps this stay can be around the neighborhood with nice restaurants?

 2. Use the search feature in Airbnb